sean-shiyuez/High-Accuracy-Vehicle-Dynamic-Model/README.md

 If you have questions or run into any issues:

 - Feel free to open a GitHub issue (if hosted on GitHub).
-- Or reach out to the author(s) via the contact information in this repository (if provided).
+- Or reach out to the author(s) via the contact information in this repository (https://sean-shiyuez.github.io/).

 We welcome contributions and feedback to help improve this High Accuracy Vehicle Dynamic Model.
 Enjoy exploring the dynamics!